 Overview

 whatsapp-rust uses a trait-based storage system to persist device state, cryptographic keys, and protocol metadata.
-The storage layer is split into four domain-specific traits:
+The storage layer is split into five domain-specific traits:

 - SignalStore - Signal protocol cryptographic operations (identity keys, sessions, pre-keys, sender keys)